 A few owners have had trouble with the locking mechanism on the legs.

 In the days before smartphone selfies, photographers who wanted to take photos that included themselves had one option: use the self-timer feature on a camera affixed to a tripod to hold it steady and secure.
-Camera tripods can do much more than satisfy your desire to post selfies on social media, however.
+However, camera tripods can do much more than satisfy your desire to post selfies on social media.
 These handy photography tools allow you to create amazing photographs even in tough shooting conditions.
 If you’re serious about photography, your camera bag should include a tripod.

 The tripod head is one of the most important components of a camera tripod.
 It’s the area where the camera connects to the tripod, and its function is to sturdily hold the camera in place.
 It also controls how quickly you can remove the camera from the tripod or adjust its position on the tripod.